greymistcube/ToyBlockChain/Docs/Validation.md

 These are redundant as other validations cover these cases.

 <a name="footnote_11">11</a>
-These are optional if we decide not to use `TransactionPool` as a gatekeeper.
+These are optional if we decide not to use `TransactionPool` for gatekeeping.